IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcapng.md

 {: indent='8'}
 0x544c534b:
 : TLS Key Log.
-This
-  format is described at [NSS Key Log Format](https://web.archive.org/web/20220206172425/https://developer.mozilla.org/en-US/docs/Mozilla/Projects/NSS/Key_Log_Format).
+  This format is described in {{I-D.ietf-tls-keylogfile}}.
   Every line MUST be properly terminated with either carriage return and linefeed ('\r\n') or linefeed ('\n').
   Tools MUST be able to handle both line endings.
 {: vspace='0'}